HosamDyab/logic-based-travel-planner-prolog/README.md

 A modern desktop application for planning your perfect Egyptian vacation.
 Using advanced AI techniques through Prolog, this app creates personalized travel itineraries based on your preferences.

 **Welcome to the Logic-based Travel Planner**, an innovative solution leveraging **Prolog** to revolutionize travel planning with personalized, budget-friendly itineraries.
-Developed by the *TravelLogic Crew* for the *Logic Programming Course* at **Modern University for Technology & Information**, this mid-term project showcases modern logic programming techniques applied to real-world challenges.
+Developed by the *TravelLogic Crew* for the *Logic Programming Course* at **Modern University for Technology & Information**, this project showcases modern logic programming techniques applied to real-world challenges.

 ![Egyptian Travel Planner Screenshot](images/GUI.png)